 The donation must be paid to the Lesotho Sports and Recreation Commission for distribution to the beneficiary sporting association body, team, or individual athlete as stipulated by the donor in a letter of donation.
-The donation may be disallowed if it was indirectly meant to benefit the deceased, members of the deceased's family, or the deceased's associates.
-Include the amount paid from the deceased's employment income on this line; the amount paid from the deceased's pension income on Part B, line 2; the amount paid from the deceased's business income on Part C, line g; the amount paid from the deceased's commercial farming income on Part D, line 2g; the amount paid from the deceased's property income on Part E, line 3h or line 6; and the amount paid from the deceased's other income on Part F, line 2.
+The donation may be disallowed if it was indirectly meant to benefit you, members of your family, or your associates.
+Include the amount paid from your employment income on this line; the amount paid from your pension income on Part B, line 2; the amount paid from your business income on Part C, line g; the amount paid from your commercial farming income on Part D, line 2g; the amount paid from your property income on Part E, line 3h or line 6; and the amount paid from your other income on Part F, line 2.